aws/amazon-sagemaker-examples/README.md

 - [Roboschool](reinforcement_learning/rl_roboschool_ray) is an open source physics simulator that is commonly used to train RL policies for robotic systems.
 This notebook demonstrates training a few agents using it.
 - [Stable Baselines](reinforcement_learning/rl_roboschool_stable_baselines) In this notebook example, we will make the HalfCheetah agent learn to walk using the stable-baselines, which are a set of improved implementations of Reinforcement Learning (RL) algorithms based on OpenAI Baselines.
 - [Travelling Salesman](reinforcement_learning/rl_traveling_salesman_vehicle_routing_coach) is a classic NP hard problem, which this notebook solves with AWS SageMaker RL.
+- [Tic-tac-toe](reinforcement_learning/rl_tic_tac_toe_coach_customEnv) is a simple implementation of a custom Coach environment to train and deploy an RL agent that then plays tic-tac-toe interactively in a Jupyter Notebook.

 ### Scientific Details of Algorithms